Seeking Consensus: A New Project on the Energy Collective

-All the major energy options we have available today will be assessed: oil, coal, gas, nuclear, onshore wind, offshore wind, biomass, biofuels, solar PV, solar thermal, energy efficiency and energy conservation.
+All the major energy options we have available today will be assessed: oil, coal, gas, nuclear, hydro, onshore wind, offshore wind, bio, solar PV, solar thermal, energy efficiency and energy conservation.
 The primary comparison will be for electricity production since this is the only area where almost all energy options compete, but transportation and direct industrial use will also be considered where applicable.

 Energy criteria considered

 Part of what makes the energy and climate debate so complex is the large number of important criteria that influences the relative attractiveness of different energy options.
 This project aims to gradually work through all of the most important criteria in order to construct a complete picture.
 The criteria considered are the following:

 Internalized costs are those which can be correctly accounted for in our current economic systems (e.g. the levelized cost of electricity).

 Several technologies still have substantial potential for cost reduction over coming decades.
 Future internalized costs will be assessed for the year 2030 (some reputable forecasts exist for this timeframe).